Perseverance Is Closing in on a Mars Driving Record and Hits Five Years on Feb. 18

 Chasing the Record

 “The science team is deciding how it will spend its time.
-If the goal were to quickly cover a few kilometers, we could achieve that in a matter of weeks,” said Mark Maimone, a long-time pilot of the Perseverance rover and mobility engineer at NASA’s Jet Propulsion Laboratory, in an interview with IFLScience.
+If the goal were to quickly cover a few kilometers, we could achieve that in a matter of weeks,” said Mark Maimone, a long-time pilot of the Perseverance rover and a mobility engineer at NASA’s Jet Propulsion Laboratory, in an interview with IFLScience.

 NASA's Perseverance Rover Captured This View on September 8, 2025